ablaom/HelloJulia.jl/README.md

 # HelloJulia.jl

-Resources used by the author for a short *Introduction to Julia* workshop.
+Resources used by the author for a short *Introduction to Julia* workshop, and a longer *Getting started with Julia and machine learning* workshop.
+Tutorials 1 and 2, and some of the demos, are suitable for a one-hour workshop.
+Add the remaining material for a 3 hour workshop.

+Users are not assumed to have any familiarity with Julia but should be know some basic linear algebra and statistics (especially for the extended version).

-This page contains useful resources for starting out with Julia.
+This README page summarizes some useful resources for starting out with Julia.

 To **run demos and tutorials** presented in the workshop: